mike-seger/build-bench/README.md

 ./run-bench.sh
 ```

-The benchmark creates a **reports** directory containing the results.
+The benchmark creates a *reports* directory containing the results.

 # ramdisk

+A RAM disk can help git operations and downloads on slow disks, such as USB drives.
+The benchmark results are not affected after the third (of 6) iteration of the benchmark.

 ## OSX
 ```
 diskutil erasevolume HFS+ 'ramdisk' $(hdiutil attach -nobrowse -nomount ram://4194304)